Home Skip to the content.

 Gyroscope

-And here you can see the code that was used.
+Here you can see the code that was used:

-Here is the outputs from the serial plotter when it’s held flat and when lifted.
+Here are the outputs from the serial plotter when it’s held flat and when lifted:

-To address the issue of noise and drift from the accelerometer and the gyroscope, a complimentary filter was implemented.
+To address the issue of noise and drift from the accelerometer and the gyroscope, a complementary filter was implemented.
 This is demonstrated in the code below.
-This filter uses a weighting function, defined by the variable ‘alpha’, to mitigate noise from the accelerometer and drifting from the gyroscope.
-The optimal value of ‘alpha’ was established through a series of tests and it was determined to be 0.1.
+This filter uses a weighting function, defined by the variable alpha, to mitigate noise from the accelerometer and drifting from the gyroscope.
+The optimal value of alpha was established through a series of tests and was determined to be 0.1.

 Sample Data

-In addition to the data management, I had to combine two files in order to be able to transfer data.
-I created a header file for the IMU sensor file and included that in the ble file, where I then ran my the program.
+To enable data transfer, I combined two files by creating a header file for the IMU sensor and including it in the BLE file, where I then executed the program.